atinm/loopers/README.md

 example, stopping recording and thus setting loop length) to certain metric events.

-It supports three quantization modes, set via buttons at the bottom of the UI:
+It supports four quantization modes, set via buttons at the bottom of the UI:

 * **Free** this disables quantization, and causes all commands to take